mikenath223/project-js-tic-tac-toe/README.md

 ## Project A Tic Tac Toe Game App

-This is a Tic Tac Toe Game App where you can play with a friend this popular game.
+This is a Tic Tac Toe Game App where you play against an opponent takimg turns on a board.
+By alternately placing 'X' and 'O' on the board.A winner emerges when a player successfully plaxes the same mark either an 'X' or 'O' on the same row, column ir diagonal section of the board

 ## Snapshot